LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### How should I structure my findings?

-There are a multitude of formats that accessibility professionals use to write a report, some may write a brief description in a spreadsheet, some may write a lengthier one, others may use word processing software such as MS Word or Google Docs, etc. As I am going to provide the answers in a particular structure, it would likely be most useful if you did the same, here's the structure I'll use:
+There are a multitude of formats that accessibility professionals use to write a report, some may write a brief description in a spreadsheet, some may write a lengthier one, others may use word processing software such as MS Word or Google Docs, etc, but just use whatever you have access to, or a comfortable with.
+As I am going to provide the answers in a particular structure, it would likely be most useful if you did the same, here's the structure I'll use:

 * Site wide

+  * Anything that is in the <head> section that appears on more than one page (I say this, as there's a clue in there, somewhere)
+  * Anything in the `<header>` and/or primary `<nav>` (if it appears on more thanone page)
+  * Anything in the `<footer>` (if it appears on more than one page)
-  * This will include things like theming, and issues that appear outside of the browser window, but in both of those cases, it's only site wide if it appears on more than one page
+  * Anything to do with the site structure (if it appears on more than one page)
+  * The theme, if a particular colour is used throughout the site and for whatever reason this colour often fails contrast requirements (if it appears on more than one page)
+  * Anything that is or should be present on all pages
   * Header

-    * The site header should be tested on each page it appears and anything you record should be placed in that section.
-This site is very small, so whilst the header and/or its contents may appear identical across pages, give it a closer look
-  * Footer

-    * Just like the header, pay attention to this across pages, it may be different in some way, anything that is displayed as a result of interacting within the footer should also be in this section
-* Page
+* Pages

-  * For each page (the bit between the header and footer and anything that is displayed as a result of interacting within the 'page'), record your results in a section for that particular page, so "Home page", "About page" and so forth
+  * For each page create a section, that section should be the name of each page and would list all of the issues that are specific to that page.
+So, if you were to find something between the <head> and <footer> on a given page, record that there, equally, if you find something outside of the <header> and <footer> that is only present on that specific page, also record that there

-Please don't get too hung up on the structure part, if you record something in a different section, that's not wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
-The structure isn't as important as finding issues
+Please don't get too hung up structuring your findings, if you record something in a different section, that's not necessarily wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
+The structure isn't as important as finding issues.
+Sometimes I end up with something recurring across several pages that could have been in the sitewide issues, I try to keep them in our format, but sometimes testing can lead you down rabbit holes and we're all human, sometimes we can forget we had encountered an issue on a previous page, especially when the site has lots of issues and pages, etc.

 We use a word document, just because that's our preference.
 You can write it on paper if you so wish, the only thing you should follow is the structure, just to make comparing a little more logical.